Complete Salary Management Guide: 2026

 - Employee contributions: approximately 22 to 25% of gross depending on circumstances (health insurance, supplementary pension AGIRC-ARRCO, unemployment, CSG/CRDS).

-- Net taxable salary: calculation basis for withholding tax (PAS), managed since 2019 by the employer on behalf of the tax authorities.
+- Taxable net salary: basis for calculating withholding tax on income (PAS), managed since 2019 by the employer on behalf of the tax authority.

-- Employer contributions: between 40 and 45% of gross salary on average, funding social security, vocational training, welfare provisions, etc.
+- Employer contributions: between 40 and 45% of gross salary on average, funding social security, vocational training, benefits insurance, etc.

-In 2026, the minimum hourly wage stands at €11.88 (January 2026 base, subject to revaluation), or a monthly minimum wage of €1,801.80 for 35 hours per week.
-Employers must ensure that each employee receives at least this legal threshold, or risk penalties.
+In 2026, the gross hourly minimum wage (SMIC) stands at €11.88 (based on January 2026, subject to revaluation), or a gross monthly minimum wage of €1,801.80 for 35 hours per week.
+Employers must ensure that each employee receives at least this legal threshold, on pain of sanctions.

-Since its rollout in 2017, the DSN is the single channel for transmitting employee social data to social protection organisations (URSSAF, pension funds, France Travail, etc.).
+Since its generalisation in 2017, the DSN has been the single channel for transmitting employee social data to social protection bodies (URSSAF, pension funds, France Travail, etc.).
 In 2026, the monthly DSN must be submitted:

-- By 5th of month M+1 at the latest for companies with 50 or more employees.
+- No later than the 5th of the month M+1 for companies with 50 or more employees.

-- By 15th of month M+1 at the latest for companies with fewer than 50 employees.
+- No later than the 15th of the month M+1 for companies with fewer than 50 employees.

-Any delay or error in DSN submission exposes the employer to penalties reaching €7.50 per employee concerned per month of delay.
+Any delay or error in the DSN exposes the employer to penalties of up to €7.50 per affected employee per month of delay.
 The reliability of the payroll process is therefore a direct financial issue.

 ---